- What are 10 Smart Contracts Use Cases?

 Another exciting use of smart contracts is to keep a ledger regarding the stages of development of a product.
 Two parties would sign the contract which would activate it.

-As the agreed-upon project was developed, the stages and any other relevant information could be recorded to the smart contract.
+As the agreed-upon project was developed, the stages and any other relevant information could be recorded in the smart contract.
 If the parties had agreed to such things as split payments, then as these milestones were reached, the contract would initiate their release.

 A huge part of the appeal of smart contracts is their ability to keep information secure and to prove its origins.
 A company that has invested huge amounts of money into developing a project obviously doesn‘t wish for the information to be stolen.